 |Swing Style Required:||You need a long and fast swing||You need a long and fast swing|

-|Power Level:||Low powered racket (you need to generate your own power)||Low powered racket (you need to generate your own power)|
+|Power Level:||Low powered (you need to generate your own power)||Low powered (you need to generate your own power)|

 |Recommended Level:||Advanced player (not recommended for beginners)||Advanced player (not recommended for beginners)|

-Can You Buy Novak Djokovic’s Actual Racket?
+Can You Buy Novak Djokovic’s Racket?

-If you want to play with a racket with the same specs as Djokovic’s actual racket, then you might find it hard to get your hands on one as it won’t be available from your local tennis shop.
+If you want to play with a racket with the same specs as Novak, then you might find it hard to get your hands on one as it won’t be available from your local tennis shop.

 What Grip Size does Novak Djokovic use?

-Other top pros like Federer and Nadal also favour smaller grips with overgrips so they can get extra wrist snap on their serves and to make changing their grips much easier.
+Other top pros like Federer and Nadal also favor smaller grips with overgrips so they can get extra wrist snap on their serves and make changing their grips much easier.

-Everyone’s hands are different and you need to get the grip size that suits you.
-If you play regularly with a grip size that is too large or too small for you, this can lead to issues like tennis elbow.
+Everyone’s hands are different, so you need to get the grip size that suits you as playing regularly with a grip size that is too large or too small for you, can lead to issues like tennis elbow.

-Does Novak Djokovic play with a Vibration Dampener?
+Does Djokovic play with a Vibration Dampener?

 How does Novak Djokovic string his Racket?

-Where can I buy Head Graphene 360+ Speed Pro Tennis Racket?
+Where can I buy Head Speed Pro?

-If you are considering buying the racket and you would like to support our site, then consider purchasing the Head Graphene 360+ Speed Pro Tennis racket by clicking on the button below.
+If you are considering buying the racket and you would like to support our site, then consider purchasing the HSP by clicking on the button below.